For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

 How much that matters depends on one question: where are your patients coming from?

-If most of your patients come through the host practice, through their marketing, their referrals, their reputation, then in a practical sense you are operating as part of that ecosystem.
+If most of your patients come through the host practice (through their marketing, their referrals, their reputation) then in a practical sense you are operating as part of that ecosystem.
 In that situation, using the shared infrastructure usually makes sense.

 If you are generating a meaningful part of your own patient base, through your own marketing, talks, referrals, or reputation, then you are building something that needs to be portable, regardless of how long you plan to stay or how well the current arrangement is working.

 Most practitioners in this stage have not asked themselves this question directly.
-The answer changes what the operational priorities are.
+The answer changes what the priorities are.

 A shared front desk serving multiple modalities is answering for the clinic as a whole.
 If they do not know your fees, your intake process, your clinical focus, or how to represent what you actually do, new patient calls may be handled generically.
 Some host practices train for this.
 Many do not.

 The EMR belongs to the host.
 If the arrangement changes, access to those records is governed by the host's policies, not yours.
-The recall list, the patient history, the intake data - none of it is automatically portable, even in arrangements that feel stable and collaborative.
+The recall list, the patient history, the intake data: none of it is automatically portable, even in arrangements that feel stable and collaborative.

 Patients who reach you through the clinic number do not necessarily have a way to find you if the arrangement changes.
 There is no clean way to bring that contact history with you.